 Figure 3: Choose a Shape to change to

-Figure 4: Star shape changed to an Oval shape
+Figure 4: 10-Point Star shape changed to 5-Point Star

 - Save your presentation often.

-Change One Shape Into Another in PowerPoint 2011 for Mac
+Change One Shape to Another in PowerPoint 2011 for Mac